 So why do we use Vector images when we can use a photograph taken by a camera.
 This would also save our time as we won’t have to invest hours in creating a vector illustration.

 Digital artists and graphic designers consider Vector illustration as an art form.
-Vector graphic software provides you with a digital canvas and color palette to unleash your creativity.
+Vector graphic software provide you with a digital canvas and color palette to unleash your creativity.

-Once you master the basics you can really create some great looking vector illustration.
-If you are an aspiring digital artist you can take inspiration from websites like Behance and Dribbble.
+Once you master the basics you can really create some great looking vector illustrations and artwork.
+If you are an aspiring digital artist, you can take inspiration from websites like Behance and Dribbble.